Scope of Works

 Tracking the Bore

 The bore was designed to transverse through Bald Hill, entering at Chellow Den Avenue, travel through the Bald Hill headland reserve, and exit at the top of the Stanwell Tops iconic lookout – 121 metres higher than the entry point.
 The Trenchless team needed to track the bore 345 meters through thick, steep bushland as well as reaching 121 metres of vertical elevation and a depth of 45 meters below surface level.
 UEA therefore could not use conventional tracking methods alone, and employed Highside Steering Services, steering engineer specialists to utilise a combination of walk over and ParaTrack 2 wireline tracking techniques.
 This allowed for the most cost effective, efficient and accurate means to track the bore.

 Due to the length of the bore, site constraints at exit, and the need to maintain an internal bead free pipeline, a string out and weld method could not be completed for pipe assembly.
 As an alternative to traditional methods UEA sourced a specially manufactured 400 metre coil of PN25 75mm HDPE pipe from Perth with the aid of KenKar plastics, specifically for this project.
 This enabled one continuous pipe pull, more manageable site access and generally a lower risk for the project itself.

-UEA completed the highest elevation HDD known to be completed in NSW, successfully reaching 121 metres of vertical elevation over 345 metres of horizontal distance, and with the deepest point reaching 45 metres of vertical depth.
-Through the skilled and professional operation of the HDD crew and with the assistance of a Steering Engineer, UEA was able to deliver the trenchless works to specification, on time and on budget to the client’s exact requirements.
+UEA completed the highest elevation HDD known in NSW, reaching 121 metres of vertical elevation over 345 metres of horizontal distance, and with the deepest point reaching 45 metres of vertical depth.
+Through the skilled and professional operation of the HDD crew and with the assistance of a Steering Engineer, UEA delivered the trenchless works to specification, on time and on budget to the client’s exact requirements.